cjthom03/Game-of-life/README.md

 3. Overpopulation - A cell dies if it has more than 3 neighbors
 4. Reproduction - A cell is born if it has exactly 3 living neighbors

-In Charlie's life, users will be allowed to modify some of these rules and force state changes for some of the cells on the grid in order to experiment and play with the game.
+In Charlie's Life, users will be allowed to modify some of these rules and force state changes for some of the cells on the grid in order to experiment and play with the game.

 ## Functionality